jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Everyone is happy!
 I will stand here.
 Keep watching.
 Have fun!
 Stay close!
 I am matriarch.

-Sarah and kids are running.
+Oldest Daughter and kids are running.
 The area looks different.
 Water is round, deep, clear.
 Are there predators inside.
 I walk.
 I look.
-I see see predators.
+I see no predators.
 No danger in water.
-You can drink Sarah!
-Sarah is drinking.
+You can drink Oldest Daughter!
+Oldest Daughter is drinking.
 Rest are drinking.

 There are deer.
 There are many deer.